sag47/Mathetes/README.md

     ln -s /path/to/mathetes.service /etc/init.d/mathetes

 Autostart the service (mathetes is the name of the link in /etc/init.d/).
+Also you should start the mathetes service after the PostgreSQL service (these commands will do that).

     update-rc.d mathetes start 30 2 3 4 5 . stop 30 0 6 .